TanushriJ/jailbreaking/README.md

 - Asks the LLM to answer from both perspectives
 - Starts innocent, escalates to controversial or harmful queries
 - Goal: Observe if the “negative” advisor bypasses safety filters
+- To see this in action check out: https://www.youtube.com/watch?v=e3fR_7Twmtk

 **B. Crescendo Attack**
 - Starts with harmless questions (e.g. safety research)